viperconsole/viperconsole.github.io/index_dev.md

 # VIPER developer manual

 *Since November 2023, the Viper console has been undergoing a complete rewrite using the Godot Engine.
 This manual is a work in progress and may not fully reflect the current features of the console.
-However, the cheatsheet section does reflect the features of the current stable version.*
+However, the cheatsheet section does reflect the features of the current development version.*

-*If you're consulting this from the viper console, an online version of this manual can be found at <https://viperconsole.github.io>*
+*If you're consulting this from the viper console, an online version of this manual can be found at <https://viperconsole.github.io/index_dev.html>*

-*This is the 3.0.1a stable version manual (the one published at <https://jice-nospam.itch.io/viper-console>).
-You can browse the 3.0.2a development version at <https://viperconsole.github.io/index_dev.html>*
+*This is the 3.0.2a development version manual.
+You can browse the stable version (the one published at <https://jice-nospam.itch.io/viper-console>) at <https://viperconsole.github.io>*

 ## Summary